 Fisetin and Quercetin are both flavonoids.
 Like fisetin, quercetin has antioxidant and anti-inflammatory properties.
 It’s also believed to have a wide range of health benefits, from controlling blood sugar and reducing swelling to preventing heart disease and fighting against cancer.
 Yet, despite these benefits, fisetin has higher senolytic abilities than quercetin.
 This means fisetin might be a better choice when it comes to eliminating senescent cells.

 No. No it’s not.
 Wine has trace amounts of quercetin but it’s a terrible source.
-Do not like the clickbait articles convince you that wine is healthy.
+Do not letthe clickbait articles convince you that wine is healthy.

 Capsule form is by far the most practical and popular.
-In terms of time of day, take quercetin first thing in the morning on an empty stomach.
+In terms of time of day, take quercetin first thing in the morning on an empty stomach, but start taking it with food until you know if it upsets your stomach.
+The best quercetin supplement is the one you find convenient to take consistently, so figure out which dosage form matches your preferences and go from there.

 The mechanism is complex, but the concept is simple.
 Basically, as we age, our body builds up senescent cells.
 These are cells that have run amok.
 They start misbehaving and bullying other cells.
 They’re kind of like that kid in high school who used to be cool, but then went off the rails and just became a total cancer in the classroom.
 Wow, I’m really mixing analogies here.